ultimateabhi719/transformer_from_scratch/README.md

 # Data Training:
 1. Install the pytorch\_transformer package with the following command:
 `pip install -e .`
-2. Change the model parameters, dataset & tokenizer parameters, and the training parameters in the file scripts/run.py if needed.
+2. Change the model parameters, dataset & tokenizer parameters, and the training parameters in the file `scripts/run.py` if needed.
-3. Run scripts/run.py with the pt.optimize\_optimizer line uncommented and pt.main line commented to find out the optimal learning rate and optimizer to use (uses optuna).
+3. Run scripts/run.py with the `pt.optimize\_optimizer..` line uncommented and `pt.main..` line commented to find out the optimal learning rate and optimizer to use (uses optuna).
-4. Set the lr in train\_params and the optimizer in train\_model@main.py
+4. Set the lr in train\_params and the optimizer in `train\_model@main.py`
-5. Uncomment back the pt.main line and comment the pt.optimizer\_optimizer line.
-Now run scripts/run.py
+5. Uncomment back the `pt.main` line and comment the `pt.optimizer\_optimizer` line.
+Now run `scripts/run.py`

 # Evaluate/Predict Model
 1. Once training is complete the model is saved in the train\_params['save\_prefix'] directory